Mu-Sigma/HVT/README.md

 ## <span class="header-section-number">2.3</span> HVT Scoring Cells with Layers using scoreLayeredHVT

-<a href="https://nbviewer.org/github/Mu-Sigma/HVT/blob/master/vignettes/Scoring_Cells_with_Layers_using_scoreLayeredHVT.html" target="_blank">**HVT Scoring Cells with Layers using scoreLayeredHVT:(18-Oct-2024)**</a> Contains descriptions of the functions used for scoring cells with layers based on a sequence of maps using scoreLayeredHVT.
+<a href="https://nbviewer.org/github/Mu-Sigma/HVT/blob/master/vignettes/Scoring_Cells_with_Layers_using_scoreLayeredHVT.html" target="_blank">**HVT Scoring Cells with Layers using scoreLayeredHVT (Created at: 16-May-2023):**</a> Contains descriptions of the functions used for scoring cells with layers based on a sequence of maps using scoreLayeredHVT.

 </div>